galvez-soriano/data/README.md

 # data
-Inthis repository I will upload (publicly available) data from my research.
+In this repository I will upload (publicly available) data from my research.